-Your membership in Community Cycles makes biking better in Boulder County.
-Membership benefits you directly and also supports all of the cyclists in our community.
+Your yearly nonprofit bike shop membership in Community Cycles helps us make biking better in Boulder Colorado.
+Your support benefits all of the cyclists in our community as we advocate for the use of bicycles as affordable, viable, and sustainable transportation and personal enjoyment in our community.
 Join your voice with ours!

-Your membership makes bicycling better in Boulder County: over 2,500 strong, we have a powerful voice and strong influence within the community to grow the culture of cycling.
+Support Community Cycles each month!
+Your monthly membership makes bicycling better in Boulder County.
+Over 2,500 strong, we have a powerful voice and strong influence within the community to grow the culture of cycling.

 - We encourage the use of bicycles for transportation and daily errands.
 We envision a bike-centric lifestyle for environmental and economic sustainability, self-reliance, improved health and quality of life.